evo-company/hiku/docs/graphql.rst

 Hiku's graph by default doesn't contain a built-in introspection, but it can be added.

+.. note:: Hiku types are optional and are not fully compatible with GraphQL type system.
+For example, if the field contains :py:class:`~hiku.types.Any` or :py:class:`~hiku.types.Record` types, such fields will be ignored.
+You still will be able to query such fields, but they wouldn't be available for introspection.

 For synchronous graphs:

 .. literalinclude:: test_graphql.py